knewman23/starter-angular-babel/README.md

 [![Dependency Status][david-devdeps-image]][david-devdeps-url]

 # starter-angular-babel
-Want to build a single-page application using [Angular][angular] and ES6/ES2015?
+Want to build a single-page application using [Angular 1.4][angular] and ES6/ES2015?
 Then this starter is for you!

 starter-angular-babel follows the fractal hierarchy approach [recommended by Google for AngularJS applications][google-recommendations].
 This approach plays nicely with the Folders-by-Feature approach [advocated by John Papa in his style guide][papa-folders-by-feature].

+Libraries included:
+- [Babel][babel] enables ES6/7 features
+- [angular-bootstrap][angular-bootstrap] for jQuery-free UI components
+- [Angular UI router][ui-router] for improved routing until Angular's new router is released in 1.5
+- [node-sass][node-sass] for fast [libsass][libsass]-based CSS pre-processing
+- [gulp][gulp] for fast, streaming local development and builds

+Ideas and code were borrowed from the [generator-gulp-angular][generator-gulp-angular] project - so big thanks to them!